 - (a) For the purposes of this section: - (i) "gathering" means a grouping of individuals in general proximity to each other who have assembled for a common purpose or reason, regardless of whether it occurs in public or at a private dwelling or on other private property, but does not include, unless otherwise specified, a gathering in which all individuals are occupants of the same private dwelling; - (ii) "occupant" means an individual who ordinarily resides in a private dwelling; - (iii) "outbuilding" includes any area that has a roof and two or more enclosing walls.
 For greater certainty: - 1.
 Umbrellas are not roofs; - 2.
-A barrier, including a fence or wall, that is no higher than half the ordinary height of a wall is not an enclosing wall; - 3.
-A barrier, including a fence, comprised of mesh or netting that does not block the movement of air through it is not an enclosing wall; and - 4.
-A barrier, including the wall of a tent, which is erected at an angle to the ground such that the barrier acts as a wall and a roof at once is simultaneously an enclosing wall and a roof for the purposes of this definition; and
+A barrier, including a fence or wall, that is no higher than half the ordinary height of a wall is not an enclosing wall;

-- (iv) "private dwelling" includes any outbuildings associated with the private dwelling. - (b) Indoor gatherings held in private dwellings are restricted as follows: - (i) Subject to paragraphs (ii) to (iv), such gatherings shall not exceed ten individuals, including the occupants of that private dwelling. - (ii) If a private dwelling has ten or more occupants, gatherings in that private dwelling may exceed ten individuals if the gathering is comprised only of occupants of that private dwelling. - (iii) Caregivers, support personnel, and tradespersons who are not occupants are not included when determining the number of individuals in a private dwelling. - (iv) If a business is operated out of a private dwelling, other individuals may attend at the private dwelling for the purposes related to the operation of that business.
-Subsection (e) applies to any private dwelling or portion of a private dwelling, while that private dwelling or portion of a private dwelling is in active use as a business. - (c) Except as otherwise provided in this section, all gatherings at indoor public places are restricted to 30 individuals. - (d) Except as otherwise provided in this section: - (i) Outdoor gatherings on property on which a private dwelling is located shall not exceed ten individuals, and paragraph (b)(ii) applies to said gatherings, with such modifications as the circumstances require; and - (ii) Outdoor gatherings in all other places, including on public property, shall not exceed 150 individuals.
+- 3. A barrier, including a fence, comprised of mesh or netting that does not block the movement of air through it is not an enclosing wall; and - 4.
+A barrier, including the wall of a tent, which is erected at an angle to the ground such that the barrier acts as a wall and a roof at once is simultaneously an enclosing wall and a roof for the purposes of this definition; and - (iv) "private dwelling" includes any outbuildings associated with the private dwelling. - (b) Indoor gatherings held in private dwellings are restricted as follows: - (i) Subject to paragraphs (ii) to (iv), such gatherings shall not exceed 15 individuals, including the occupants of that private dwelling. - (ii) If a private dwelling has 15 or more occupants, gatherings in that private dwelling may exceed 15 individuals if the gathering is comprised only of occupants of that private dwelling. - (iii) Caregivers, support personnel, and tradespersons who are not occupants are not included when determining the number of individuals in a private dwelling. - (iv) If a business is operated out of a private dwelling, other individuals may attend at the private dwelling for the purposes related to the operation of that business.
+Subsection (d) applies to any private dwelling or portion of a private dwelling, while that private dwelling or portion of a private dwelling is in active use as a business. - (c) Except as otherwise provided in this section, all gatherings at indoor public places and outdoor places are restricted to 150 individuals. - (d) Gatherings of: - (i) Employees or volunteers, including independent contractors, when engaged in their work activities; - (ii) Employees or volunteers residing in a work camp; - (iii) Individuals attending a business, institution, government office, association, or other organization ("public place") to receive or deliver a good or service in the day-to-day operations of the respective public place, including health services and social services; - (iv) A council, board, or committee of a city, as defined in The Cities Act, or municipality, as defined in The Municipalities Act or The Northern Municipalities Act, 2010, when holding a meeting or public hearing without members of the public attending in person;